By Tim Lambert

 The Early Years of the Peoples Republic

 In 1958 Mao launched an attempt to greatly increase the output of farming and industry.
 It was called The Great Leap Forward.
-Agricultural co-operatives were joined together to form larger units called communes.
+Agricultural cooperatives were joined together to form larger units called communes.
 Creches and nurseries were set up so women could work.
 Communes were encouraged to make steel in their own makeshift furnaces.
-Many peasants were forced to work on water conservation works.
+Many peasants were forced to work in water conservation works.

 However, the Great Leap Forward proved to be a disaster.
 Most of the steel was of very poor quality and could not be used.
-Worse farm output greatly declined and there was a terrible famine in China in 1959-62.
+Worse farm output greatly declined and there was a terrible famine in China from 1959 to 1962.
 Far too much labor was diverted to making steel or building projects leaving not enough for the harvests which in some areas were left to rot.
 Worse, crops fell prey to locusts.

 In 1958 Mao launched a campaign to kill sparrows (because they ate grain seeds).
 However, sparrows also ate locusts and other insects.
 Huge numbers of sparrows were killed and without natural predators the number of locusts greatly increased, making the famine worse.